Ravi-pc/Python-OOPs/README.md

 # Python-OOPs
-This repository contains programs based on Object Oriented Programming based in Python.
+This repository contains programs based on concepts of Object Oriented Programming based in Python.